badir-cel/walmart_sales/README.md

 ### Tools
 - Python notebook - Data cleaning
-- Mysql - Explatory data analysis
+- Mysql - data analysis
 - Power BI - Visual report

  ### Data Processing Steps

+#### Explore the Data
+Goal: Conduct an initial data exploration to understand data distribution, check column names, types, and identify potential issues.
+Analysis: Use functions like .info(), .describe(), and .head() to get a quick overview of the data structure and statistics.

 #### Data Cleaning (Python)
 1. Duplicate Handling: Identified and removed 51 duplicate records using "df.drop_duplicates()"